1 Day in Quito and 5 Unusual Things to Do in Quito, Ecuador

 During major holidays, but especially during New Year’s Eve celebrations, South Americans (and particularly Ecuadorans) create giant life-sized effigies of popular characters, politicians, and actors.
 At the designated time, they create giant bonfires and throw the effigies into the pyre as a way to bring in good luck and cast away bad deeds.
 In preparation for the big party, you can buy your own effigy, or you can create your own.
 It’s almost as much fun to simply shop the effigies and find your favorite character.

-2. Support your local musician.
+2. Support your local musician in Quito.

 All over the streets of Quito are musicians vying for your best dollar.
 We found folks playing guitars, bombos, and even accordions.
 We even struck up a dance or two when serenaded, dropping a dollar or two into the caja.
 Your American dollar goes a long way in Ecuador which also uses the American dollar for their currency.
 Be sure to appreciate the local musicians in Quito and support them when you can.

-3. Eat the local treats.
+3. Eat the local treats in Quito.

 On every block, we would see candy stands like the one in the picture above.
 Lacking the candy we grew up with, like Reese’s and Snickers, the stands offered up homemade baggies of sweetened, spiced, and seasoned nuts along with brittles.
 We just pointed and paid pennies.
 Our adventure handed up great flavors and delights which kept us going through the hot afternoon.

 When you ask the locals how to get to the Central Market (El Centro), ignore their looks and quizzical faces as they wonder why you’d want to go there.
 Go upstairs.
 Find the lady in the middle of the market with jars of fruit juices and order away.
 Made with local fruits and distilled water, these $1 fruit bombs delight your thirsty taste buds.
 We had a coconut and granadilla (passion fruit) combo that was to die for.
 It’s a fun and cheap thing to do in Quito where you can try so many treats.

-5. Take the free walking tour.
+5. Take the free walking tour in Quito.

 Led by a certified guide, this free walking tour was one of the best I’ve taken in the world.
 It leaves out of a hostel (which offers up a fabulous breakfast for $4 and gives you a chance to meet some great hipsters) and ventures thru the Central market, historic squares, and in great museums.
 We tipped the guide about $30 for the three of us for the 2-hour walking trip.
 It’s an unique thing to do in Quito that will teach you much about the local area.